iagoleal/iagoleal.github.io/content/posts/automata-divisibility.md

 $$ \expect'(p, r) \coloneqq -r \by{b^p}{m} \pmod{\by{m}{b^p}}.$$
 Notice that for an arbitrary remainder, this expected value is not always reachable by an element of the corresponding orbit.
+This happens, for example, if there is no state on layer $p$ with remainder $r$.

 Consider a state $\layer p s$ and let its remainder be $r = \rem(\layer p s)$.